Japan set to expand state of emergency, public cools to Olympics

 As coronavirus infections hover at record-high levels in a third wave in Japan, opinion polls have shown a public increasingly opposed to holding the Summer Games this year - and growing frustration with Suga.

-At the start of a meeting with a government advisory panel, Economy Minister Yasutoshi Nishimura asked for approval to add

-Osaka, Kyoto, Hyogo, Fukuoka, Aichi, Gifu and Tochigi prefectures to a state of emergency from Thursday.

-Suga is expected to announce the plan at a 7 p.m.
+Suga is expected to announce the expanded state of emergency to include Osaka, Kyoto, Hyogo, Fukuoka, Aichi, Gifu and Tochigi prefectures from Thursday at a 7 p.m.
 (1000 GMT) news conference.

-“Unless we rein in infections in big cities, we can’t stop the spread nationally,” Health Minister Norihisa Tamura said at the same meeting.
+“Unless we rein in infections in big cities, we can’t stop the spread nationally,” Health Minister Norihisa Tamura said at a meeting with an advisory panel, which approved the plan on Wednesday.

 The latest emergency declaration covering 55% of Japan’s population of 126 million is set to last through Feb.
 7 and is much narrower in scope than the first one last spring.
 It focuses on combating transmission in bars and restaurants, while urging people to stay home as much as possible.